 - Actively participate in Committee tasks.

-Term of Committee and Length of Term
+- Term of Committee and length of term

-Committee Support & Structure
+- Committee Support and Structure

 The Family Action Committee members are appointed by the Superintendent.
 The Chief Engagement and Partnership Officer will be the Superintendent’s representative for the committee.
 Committee members will be offered training in leadership, advocacy, parent engagement best practices, team building and other pertinent topics identified by the group so that those who have typically not been involved in District and school-level committees will develop the skills to be effective team members and advocates.

 Nominations for the committee will be sought via public notices, community partners, school staff and parent groups.
 Calls for nominations will be sent out via the website, school newsletters, bilingual family liaisons, flyers, email lists, etc. Nominations will be submitted to the superintendent, who will be the final appointing authority.